idvorkin/techdiary/notes/irl.md

 ## Car Tech

-I've gotten 3 cheap peices of aftermarket tech that transformed my car to awesomeness:
+I've gotten 3 cheap pieces of aftermarket tech that transformed my car to awesomeness:

 - Remote car starter - ~ 200\$ and you can start your car from the house so that it's warm and toasty when you get in.
 - Wireless Air Play - ~ 500\$.
-OMG - having CarPlay (especially on iOS 13) without plugging in yoru phone - wow!
+OMG - having CarPlay (especially on iOS 13) without plugging in your phone - wow!
 - Back up Camera ~ 30\$.
 OMG - Hard to believe I went years without one.

 ## Morning Routine

 At my best, I roll out of bed either when my eyes open or at 5am, what ever comes first.

-I also love getting my morning hug fromy my kids, but now that Zach's older (9), I'm down to just getting the hugs from Amelia - who is 5.
+I also love getting my morning hug from my kids, but now that Zach's older (9), I'm down to just getting the hugs from Amelia - who is 5.

 ### Weekend morning routine